A Typical Day at Camp Daggett

 Dinner

-Dinner time is when certain cabins will venture out on their overnight campouts.
-We have various sites that cabins will visit, such as “Sunset Ridge”, “Beaver Hole”, “The Meadow” and others.
-The oldest cabins have the option to canoe to some sites that are accessible only by water!
+At dinner time, some cabins will venture out on their overnight campouts.
+We have various sites that cabins will visit, such as “Sunset Ridge,” “Beaver Hole,” “The Meadow,” and others.
+The oldest cabins have the chance to canoe to their campsites, which are accessible only by water!

 Free Time

-This is an opportunity for campers to gather in the central camp area for informal games of volleyball, lightening, tetherball, or just visiting with fellow campers from other cabin groups.
+This is an opportunity for campers to gather in the central camp area for informal games of volleyball, lightning, tetherball, or just to visit with fellow campers from other cabin groups.

 Flag Lowering